Alex Sangha: Early life

 Sangha was born in Gravesend, Kent, England.
 His birth name is Amar Singh Sangha.
 He was raised in metro Vancouver, British Columbia, Canada, specifically Surrey and North Delta.
 His father, Dalbir Singh Sangha, and his mother, Jaspal Kaur Sangha, are both of the Sikh faith from Punjab, India.
 Sangha was largely raised by his mother.
 His mother received a standing ovation for delivering a speech about embracing her gay son in 2018.
-Sangha has an older and younger brother, and a half-brother through his Dad's second marriage.
+Sangha has an older and younger brother, and a half-brother through his father's second marriage.

 Education and career

 Sangha completed an MSc in Public Administration and Public Policy from the Department of Government from the London School of Economics.
 He has a Master of Social Work from Dalhousie University in Halifax, Nova Scotia, as well as a Bachelor of Social Work from the University of British Columbia with a First Class Standing.
 In addition, Sangha completed an Associate of Arts Degree at Douglas College in New Westminster, British Columbia, and graduated Grade 12 from Frank Hurt Secondary in Surrey.

 Sangha is a Registered Clinical Social Worker and a Registered Clinical Counsellor with a private counselling practice in North Delta.
 He previously worked as an instructor, clinician, social worker, team leader, and youth counsellor.